Gibby Welch: 1927 season

+Welch was the captain of the football and track teams as a senior.
 He was unanimously selected as an All-American at the halfback position in 1927 by, among others, the Associated Press, United Press, Collier's Weekly, Central Press Association, Hearst newspapers, New York Sun, Billy Evans, and the Walter Camp Football Foundation.

 Highlights of Welch's 1927 All-American season include the following: